orsonteodoro/gcf2/README.md

 `/var/log/emerge.log`.

-Reasons of CFIing @system later on in steps 14 and 15 is so that Clang/LLVM is in @world and to not disrupt the bootstrapping process.
+Reasons of CFIing @system later on in steps 14 and 15 is so that Clang/LLVM is in @world (in step 11) and to not disrupt the bootstrapping process.

 Steps 14-17 should only be used after emerging @world with clang installed, corresponding to step 13.